gabelul/claude-code-skill-activator/README.md

-# Portable Skill Activator
+# Claude Code Skill Activator

 Auto-detect and suggest Claude Code skills based on what you type.
-No AI at runtime - just fast keyword matching.
+AI extracts keywords once, then fast string matching handles runtime - no latency, works offline.

 I built this because manually maintaining skill keywords was driving me nuts.
-The obvious solution: let AI extract keywords once, then never think about it again.
+The obvious solution: let AI do the tedious extraction once, then never think about it again.

 ## How It Works